 Mary G. Cobey Endowed Professor of Pediatrics

 110 S Paca, 8th Floor S-152

 - Diplomate of the American Board of Pediatrics.

 - Diplomate of ABP, Neonatal-Perinatal Medicine.

-- Masters in Science.
-Pediatric Visual Evoked Potentials.
+- MS: Pediatrics.
+Visual Evoked Potentials.

-- Masters in Health Professions Education.
+- MS. Health Professions Education.

 Dr. El-Metwally led the project of the new Neonatal Intensive Care Unit (NICU) at the Children's Hospital at University of Maryland Medical Center.
 The Drs.
 Rouben and Violet JiJi NICU is a 30 million-dollar, state of art and a cutting-edge technology; 52 single-family-room unit established on 37.6,000 sq. foot that was launched in 2015.